Contents of Article

 Locating NOTE or xNOTE lines

-The LOCATE command has been extended to locate lines of type NOTE, so now the command LOCATE NOTE is available.
+The LOCATE command can be used to locate lines of type NOTE.
 The NOT option is allowed as well, so non-note lines can be found with LOCATE NOT NOTE.
 All other LOCATE features are available as well.

 If you are using extended xNOTE lines, they can be searched for specifically. e.g. LOCATE MNOTE or LOCATE TNOTE.

-When you use a LOCATE command in the form of LOCATE ZNOTE it means to generically find any xNOTE line of any kind, from ANOTE to YNOTE.
-You cannot locate xNOTE lines of type Z using a keyword of ZNOTE because you are not allowed to define such lines.
-The keyword ZNOTE is allowed only on the primary command line, not as a line command.
+When you use a LOCATE command in the form of LOCATE ZNOTE it means to generically find any xNOTE line of any kind, from ANOTE to YNOTE

 Exporting NOTE or xNOTE lines